themesberg/flowbite-svelte/src/routes/icons/svelte-5.md

 ---
 layout: componentLayout
-title: Svelte 5 Getting started - Flowbite Svelte Icons v2
+title: Svelte 5 Icons - Flowbite
-breadcrumb_title: Svelte 5 Getting started
+breadcrumb_title: Svelte 5 Icons
-component_title: Svelte 5 Getting started
+component_title: Svelte 5 Icons
 dir: Icons
-description: Svelte 5 Getting started
+description: Get started with a collection of open-source Svelte 5 powered icons built by the Flowbite community and based on the official design system
 ---

 <script>
   import { Banner } from 'flowbite-svelte';